opencontainers/runtime-spec/runtime.md

 Runtime callers who are interested in pre-create validation can run [bundle-validation tools](implementations.md#testing--tools) before invoking the create operation.

 Any changes made to the [`config.json`](config.md) file after this operation will not have an effect on the container.

+Runtime callers MAY request an event buffer, in which case the runtime MUST buffer events associated with the container.

 ### Start
 `start <container-id>`